Bruno-Calasans/fork-clone-workflow/README.md

 # fork-clone-workflow

 # Objective
-this is a repo to demonstraing fork-clone workflow
+this is a repo to demonstring fork-clone workflow